CSC322-Grinnell/graduate-outcomes/README.md

 - Change form depending on what chart type user selects
 - Restore user selection when the user tries to edit the visualization
 - Add more chart types (i.e. scatter plots, line charts)
+- Have variables automatically determine what chart type is used
 - Add & remove multiple filters functionality (so user can add as many filters as needed)
 - More comprehensive integration test
 - Comprehensive testing for visualization
-- Color scheme for visualization
+- Paying attention to the color scheme of the visualization itself

 # Notes & Considerations
 - Currently, empty filters are being saved into the database on form creation due to a lack of robust validation.
 Moving forward, we would like to add more conditional validations that check if a filter is empty before attempting to save -- this is an issue we have because if we validate the model, the form does not allow an empty filter input.